nagasudhirpulla/taming_python/blog/skills/flask_directory_listing.md

 ## Workflow
 The workflow to serve the directory listing page would be as follows
-* Extract the path from URL
+* Extract the relative path from URL
-* Derive the absolute path relative to the base folder
+* Derive the absolute path w.r.t the base folder using relative path
-* If the absolutepath is a valid file
+* If the derived path is a valid file, send the file
+* If the derived path is a folder path, display the list of files and folders in the directory listing page

 ### Template file
 ```html